 As vendor management scrutiny intensifies, the pressure is on to demonstrate that your internal controls protect your customers’ sensitive data.

-Increasingly, organizations that outsource critical functions are asking for System and Organization Control (SOC) reports to better understand the service provider’s information system and processes.
+Increasingly, organizations that outsource critical functions are asking for System and Organization Controls (SOC) reports to better understand the service provider’s information system and processes.
 However, confusion about the purpose of each reporting option have led many organizations to demand the wrong type of report.

 Aprio’s mission is to help clients improve their risk management programs, providing higher quality reports with less business disruption.
 We can clarify your SOC reporting options and help select the structure that best supports your business needs.